Cyrus Haven and Evie Cormac appreciation post (updated)

 Storm child | Published June 2024 | Read February 2025

-I eagerly awaited book 4 in the Cyrus and Evie series as I love these two characters and feel I could read about them forever.
-It completely pains me to say, then, that book 4 was disappointing and most definitely the weakest in the series.
+I eagerly awaited book 4 in the Cyrus and Evie series as I love these two characters and I was keen to see where Robotham was taking their story.
+It completely pains me to say, then, that book 4 is disappointing and most definitely the weakest in the series.

 I've seen reviewers' comments about Robotham's obvious political views on migration as a hindrance to their reading experience of Storm child.
-I didn't find this the case, but then I agree with his stance and I didn't find the refugee issue too forced as others have.
-That said, it did seem as if Robotham tried a bit too hard to shoehorn Evie's story into the migrant boat sinking for the purposes of revealing what happened to her.
-There was a lot to the unfolding story that didn't feel authentic to me.
+I didn't find this the case, but then I agree with his stance.
+I also didn't find the refugee issue too forced, as others have.
+That said, it does seem as if Robotham tries a bit too hard to shoehorn Evie's story into the migrant boat sinking for the purposes of revealing what happened to her.
+There is a lot to the unfolding story that doesn't feel as natural or authentic as the other books.

-The story wasn't as compelling as the other three books (and actually a little confusing at times).
-I also felt like both Cyrus and Evie were watered down versions of themselves, especially Evie, who seemed to have lost her spark.
-I also found the alternating perspectives approach didn't work for me as Cyrus and Evie's voices were hard to distinguish from each other.
-Storm child actually felt to me like it wasn't a Cyrus and Evie book but an imposter, as somehow the book didn't fit with the others in the series as naturally as it should have.
+The story isn't as compelling as the other three books, either, and actually a little confusing at times.
+Cyrus and Evie feel like watered down versions of themselves, especially Evie, who seems to have lost her spark in book 4.
+The alternating perspectives approach doesn't quite hit the mark as well.
+Cyrus and Evie's voices are hard to distinguish from each other in their chapters.
+Sadly, I would go as far as to say that Storm child feels like it isn't a Cyrus and Evie book but an imposter, as somehow the book doesn't fit with the others in the series as naturally as it should have.

 I think now after four books that it is time to retire Evie's backstory and develop the series in another direction, perhaps around Cyrus's forensic psychology work and Evie's ongoing journey to independence and freedom from her past.
-I did like that the gaps left from the first three books were filled in book 4 as now the picture feels complete.
+I like that the gaps left from the first three books are filled in book 4 as now the picture feels complete.
 I was happy to find out what had happened to Evie's mother and sister and I can see where Robotham might take the series from here, based on the reveals at the end.
-Let's hope if there is a book 5 it makes a return to the quality of the first three books.
+It breaks my heart to give book 4 such a low rating, so let's hope if there is a book 5 it makes a return to the quality of the first three books.

 Comments